keboola/developers-docs/extend/common-interface/oauth.md

 the authorized API as a raw string.
 You need to parse the string accordingly as OAuth API V2 has intentionally
 no knowledge about the authorized APIs.

-Note: None of the [sandbox API calls](/extend/common-interface/sandbox) do decrypt `authorization.oauth_api.credentials.#data` and `authorization.oauth_api.credentials.#appSecret` keys.
+Note: None of the [sandbox API calls](/extend/common-interface/sandbox) decrypt `authorization.oauth_api.credentials.#data` and `authorization.oauth_api.credentials.#appSecret` keys.